OK Runner

 Determining Your Perfect Fit

 It's important to understand that there is no magic shoe.
-Some brands claim to have uncovered the secret formula or the perfect material, but every runner, walker, and athlete has their own biomechanic fingerprint (or footprint), and it's highly unlikely for one shoe to match everyone's needs.
+Some brands claim to have uncovered the secret formula or the perfect material, but every runner, walker, and athlete has their own biomechanic fingerprint (or footprint), and it's virtually impossible for one shoe to match everyone's needs.
 As a result, we perform a thorough analysis of your needs prior to picking what kind of shoe might suit you best.
-The most important step to guarantee your status as a happy, healthy athlete is to identify which of the four categories you fall into: neutral, guidance, stability, or motion control.
+One of the most important steps in guaranteeing your status as a happy, healthy athlete is identifying which of the four categories you fall into: neutral, guidance, stability, or motion control.

 NEUTRAL